CBS All Access Review 2021

 Streaming live TV is possible, but it’s not available in all markets

-CBS All Access gives you access to watch live television!
-You don’t even have to pay an extra fee or sign in with your exsiting TV provider.
+CBS All Access gives you access to watch live television with your subscription!
+You don’t even have to pay an extra fee or sign in with your existing TV provider.

 You can get watch CBS, CBSN, CBS Sports HQ, and ET Live 24/7 . . .
 But there’s a catch.

-Unfortunately, CBS All Access Live TV is only available in 206 markets.
-So make sure you double check to see if you’re in one of those markets to enjoy CBS Evening News and some sports talk.
+Unfortunately, CBS All Access Live TV is only available in 200 or so markets.
+Unfortunately, you won’t know if you’re in one of those markets until you have a subscription, so make sure you double-check to see if you’re in one of those markers during your 7-day trial.

 What devices can I stream CBS All Access on?

-If you want to watch the latest episode of The Good Fight while you’re on the train, you can easily pull it up on the CBS All Access app.
-Hooray!
+If you want to stream the Barcelona or Chelsea game while you’re on the train, you can easily pull the UEFA Champions League game up on the CBS All Access app.

 And you can share your account with one other person as you can have two simultaneous streams.
 So you and your son who is away at college can watch CBS Sports at the same time.